Above Ground

 Above Ground is an examination of death, anxiety, and the infinite mark left by social media (or any media) activity– a comedy!
 In 1995, Virginia made a “dead sister pledge” to carpe diem.
 At the same time, she began a practice of daily writing.
 Above Ground uncovers her decades of journal entries as she investigates her choices in the years following her sister’s fatal car accident.
 Did she seize the day …?

-Performances May 22-24 and 29-31, 2026.
+Performances are May 22-24 and 29-31, 2026.
 Music begins at 6, and the play begins at 7.
-We will have ASL interpretation on May 30.

 The Creative Team